ayacoo/video-validator/README.md

 ### 2.2 How it works

-The extension fetches all files from the sys_file that are linked to this extension based on the extension, e.g.
+EXT:video_validator fetches all files from the sys_file table that are linked to this media extension, e.g.
-Youtube.
+YouTube.
 Thereby a validation_date is considered.

-If the list is through, a new run begins after 7 days.
+If the video list has been worked through, the videos are checked again by default after 7 days.
+These settings can be overwritten for the respective task.

 Using the oEmbed API of the providers, you can read the status of a video without an API key.
 Private videos are marked as faulty, but cannot be saved in TYPO3 anyway.
-Note the difference between private videos and unlisted videos.
+Note the difference between private videos and unlisted videos!

 ### 2.3 Supported media extensions

-- Youtube
+- YouTube
 - Vimeo
-- Custom media extension, see doc below
+- Custom media extension, see developer doc

 ### 2.4 What do I do if a video is not accessible?